Homepage

 From 'revolutionary oligarchy' to 'capitalist oligarchy': The mutation of Castroism to survive in power

-"Castro Surname" and "Elections": The phrase from Johana Tablada that set social media on fire
+"Castro Surname" and "elections": The phrase by Johana Tablada that ignited social media

 The U.S. confirms contacts within the Cuban regime for a "peaceful" exit

-They spoke to him through the earpiece: Israel Rojas quietly corrects himself after a controversial message about the “venerable elder and his family.”
+They spoke to him through the earpiece: Israel Rojas quietly corrects himself after controversial message about the “venerable elder and his family.”

-Israel Rojas swears he will not die for "a venerable old man and his family": The new trovadad of selective patriotism
+Israel Rojas swears that he will not die for "a venerable old man and his family": The new trova of selective patriotism

 Which Cuban leader will be the next "abducted" by Delta Force?